The Chambre Neuf, MOÖ and L’Elevation 1904, all within a few metres of each other near the train station, lead the pack as the busiest bars in town.

-MOÖ boasts the only self-service beer station in Chamonix, which can get a little dangerous!
+MOÖ is the home of the older generation of seasonaires.
 It’s one of those places where you’re guaranteed to have fun whether you pop in for a quick coffee or hunker down for a night of partying.

 L'Elevation 1904 is a friendly little cafe/bar open all day.
 It is an excellent spot for the morning expresso, all day lunch or evening beer where the clientele spill on to the pavement.

 Café La Terrace occupies a prime location.
-You can't miss this pink Art Nouveau building in the centre of town.
+You can't miss this purple Art Nouveau building in the centre of town.